SNaveenMathew/tech_non_tech_blog/_posts/2025-03-20-Buying-a-Laptop-with-a-Dedicated-GPU.md

 <figure>
   <img src="../../../data/laptop_price_tracker.png">
-  <figcaption>Simple structured database design to track laptop prices</figcaption>
+  <figcaption>Simple app to track laptop prices</figcaption>
 </figure>

 I was alternating between #2, #3 and #5 for a long time.
 I kept the orders on backordered laptops open as long as the price was fixed even though the orders never shipped - this was just a backup.
-Since I had the sources, I found a 'Used - Like New' RTX 4090 laptop that was cross listed on Facebook Marketplace ($2,025) and eBay auctions (priced $1,650 with 2 days left).
-The seller accepted an offer of ~$1,800.
+Since I had the sources, I found a 'Used - Like New' RTX 4090 laptop that was cross listed on Facebook Marketplace (\$2,025) and eBay auctions (priced \$1,650 with 2 days left).
+The seller accepted an offer of ~\$1,800.

 There were some laptops that I missed at the cost of collecting data.
-For example, one 'Used - Like New' RTX 4080 laptop sold for ~$1,400.
+For example, one 'Used - Like New' RTX 4080 laptop sold for ~\$1,400.
 I don't regret missing those; it is the opportunity cost of obtaining accurate price insights in a corrupt market full of scalpers.

 The laptop was in very good shape, and I received some goodies such as a cooling pad a liquid coolant.
 As of 3/20/2025 I did not find a better price for a laptop with RTX 4090 GPU.